-A breakthrough that is here.
-AI hit a milestone recently with the quest for Artificial General Intelligence (AGI), called Impala architecture.
+A breakthrough that’s here: AI hit a milestone recently with the quest for Artificial General Intelligence (AGI), called Impala architecture.
 A single algorithm that is capable of learning 30 different challenging tasks requiring various aspects of learning, memory, and navigation.

-A breakthrough that is not here yet, is the combination of AI, genetic engineering and a person’s health data, that doctors could use to prevent, diagnose, or treat diseases early.
+A breakthrough that’s not here yet is the combination of AI, genetic engineering, and a person’s health data, which doctors could use to prevent, diagnose, or treat diseases early.
 If a patient has already suffered a stroke or brain injury, a way to create the best recovery plan according to each individual patient’s diagnosis and historical medical data.
 It’s not a “breakthrough” yet, but it’s underway.

-Although, I’m still waiting for the day, where I could upload my brain to the cloud, which seems to be much further away from fruition.
+I’m still waiting for the day when I could upload my brain to the cloud, which seems to be much further away from fruition.